CalebQ42/squashfs/README.md

 # Where I'm at.

-* Started work on fragments
+* Working on reading data blocks